MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policysettings.md

 This setting controls the length of the password.
 Supported values are:

-  Minimum: 1 day (7 days when backup directory is configured to be Azure AD)
+  Minimum: One day (seven days when backup directory is configured to be Azure AD)

   Maximum: 365 days